TCEA’s 3D Design Contest

 - Team names should meet common school standards.

-- Participants must sign and submit a “Proof of Originality” form stating that they are the sole creators of their design.
+- Participants must sign and submit the “Proof of Originality” form stating that they are the sole creators of their design.

-- Each school may submit only one team’s entry.
-If a school has multiple teams that want to participate, they are encouraged to run their own contest and submit the winner’s entry to TCEA.
+- Each school/educational entity may submit only one team’s entry.
+If a school/educational entity has multiple teams that want to participate, they are encouraged to run their own contest and submit the winner’s entry to TCEA.